We maintain transparency in our tuition payment. Take a look at our tuition payment schedule.

 An authorization for medication administration form must be completed in order for a student to receive or take any medication, whether prescription or non-prescription.
 Per healthy and safety requirements, all medicine must come to school in its original packaging.
 You may download and print one of the forms here to submit upon your child's arrival with medication.

 Children in grades 5 through 8 have an opportunity to participate on interscholastic teams that compete against similar teams from other schools in the area.
-These teams include basketball, cross country and track for boys; volleyball, basketball, track, cross country and cheerleading for girls.
+These teams include basketball and track for boys; volleyball, basketball, track and cheerleading for girls.

 An Athletic Fee of $35.00 per sport is assessed to students participating in any sport.
 This fee is non-refundable.
 There is a cap of $100.00 if 3 sports are played.